efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 * Cost optimized with millisecond metering
 * Consistent performance at any scale

-Sounds prettty good, right?
+Sounds pretty good, right?
 Let's pull apart what is being offered.

 **(Lack of) Server Management**